What Happens During an OSHA Inspection?

 - Are the facts of the accident listed correctly?

-- Is the scene of the accident scene intact or has it changed?
+- Is the accident scene intact or has it changed?

 - Does your business meet the criteria for the program inspection?